Christian Audigier

 Christian Audigier (/fr/; 21 May 1958 – 9 July 2015) was a French fashion designer known for the Ed Hardy and Von Dutch clothing lines.

 Early life

 Christian Audigier was born on 21 May 1958 in Avignon, France.

 Career

 Audigier began working in the fashion industry at the age of fifteen.
 He designed a line of denim that was inspired by his love for rock and roll, specifically The Rolling Stones.
-His designs became so popular that a top executive from MacKeen Jeans took notice of Audigier's talent, affording him the opportunity to create with the company and travel the world.
+His designs became so popular that a top executive from MacKeen Jeans took notice of Audigier's talent, allowing him to create with the company and travel the world.
 He moved to New York in his early twenties to expand his own brand.
 He worked with Guess, Levi's, Diesel, Fiorucci, Bisou Bisou and XOXO, Smet, among others.